maiska/qubes-doc.rtd/developer/system/networking.rst

-Besides enabling IPv6 forwarding, standard Qubes firewall can be used to limit what network resources are available to each qube.
-Currently only ``qvm-firewall`` command support adding IPv6 rules, GUI firewall editor will have this ability later.
+Besides enabling IPv6 forwarding, the standard Qubes firewall can be used to limit what network resources are available to each qube.
+Currently only the ``qvm-firewall`` command supports adding IPv6 rules, the GUI firewall editor will have this ability later.

+**Note:** Setting or unsetting the ``ipv6`` feature only affects qubes-configured networking.
+It does not affect e.g. external interfaces.
+If you want to restrict IPv6 on these interfaces change the settings in Network Manager.
+Alternatively, disable IPv6 support using methods appropriate to the underlying template.

 Limitations
 ^^^^^^^^^^^